Gunnvant/text_representation/index.Rmd

 $$labels=f(Predictors)$$

-And this is how mostly data should be laid out if any ML is to used:
+And this is how mostly data should be laid out if any ML is to be used:

 <img src="ML.png">